spacetelescope/jwst/docs/jwst/emicorr/description.rst

 The effect of these EMI frequencies is to imprint each into the rate images.
 For short integrations in ``LRSSLITLESS`` the correlated noise from this is quite apparent in the rate images.
-For longer integrations the net effect is to increase the read noise by about 20 percent.
+For longer integrations the net effect is to increase the read noise by about 20\%.

 The process to do the correction is the following (repeated recursively for each discrete EMI frequency desired):

-1. Read image data.
+#.
+Read image data.

-2. Make very crude slope image and fixed pattern "super" bias for each integration, ignoring everything (nonlin, saturation, badpix, etc).
+#.
+Make very crude slope image and fixed pattern "super" bias for each
+   integration, ignoring everything (nonlin, saturation, badpix, etc).

-3. Subtract scaled slope image and bias from each frame of each integration.
+#.
+Subtract scaled slope image and bias from each frame of each integration.

-4. Calculate phase of every pixel in the image at the desired EMI frequency (e.g. 390 Hz) relative to the first pixel in the image.
+#.
+Calculate phase of every pixel in the image at the desired EMI frequency
+   (e.g. 390 Hz) relative to the first pixel in the image.

-5. Make a binned, phased amplitude (pa) wave from the cleaned data (plot cleaned vs phase, then bin by phase).
+#.
+Make a binned, phased amplitude (pa) wave from the cleaned data (plot
+   cleaned vs phase, then bin by phase).

-6.* Measure the phase shift between the binned pa wave and the input reference wave
+#.
+Measure the phase shift between the binned pa wave and the input
+   reference wave. [#f1]_

-7.* Use look-up table to get the aligned reference wave value for each pixel (the noise array corresponding to the input image).
+#.
+Use look-up table to get the aligned reference wave value for each pixel
-*) Alternately, use the binned pa wave instead of the reference wave to calculate an on-the-fly correction.
+   (the noise array corresponding to the input image). [#f1]_

-8. Subtract the noise array from the input image and return the cleaned result.
+#.
+Subtract the noise array from the input image and return the cleaned result.

+.. [#f1] Alternately, use the binned pa wave instead of the reference wave to "self-correct".

 The long term plan is a change to the sizes and locations of the subarrays to get the frame times to be in phase with the known noise frequencies like